aiez/eg/README.md

 src='https://coveralls.io/repos/github/aiez/eg/badge.svg?branch=master' alt='Coverage Status' /></a></p>

+Please pretend, just for a moment, that you live in a world full of simple things. the world is very simple.
+If that world, on the value of simplicity.
+What if, just for moment, you pretended that all the  world, and all its contents, are very simple.
+In s is simple.

+was an inherently simple place and that the complexity we perceive

 Before you waste time and money (and   much CPU) to build complex and opaque AI models, maybe you should first try something simpler?